Kingxukai/linux/Documentation/mm/split_page_table_lock.rst

 Originally, mm->page_table_lock spinlock protected all page tables of the mm_struct.
-But this approach leads to poor page fault scalability of multi-threaded applications due to high contention on the lock.
+But this approach leads to poor page fault scalability of multi-threaded applications due to high contention on the woke lock.
 To improve scalability, split page table lock was introduced.

-With split page table lock we have separate per-table lock to serialize access to the table.
-At the moment we use split lock for PTE and PMD tables.
+With split page table lock we have separate per-table lock to serialize access to the woke table.
+At the woke moment we use split lock for PTE and PMD tables.
 Access to higher level tables protected by mm->page_table_lock.

 There are helpers to lock/unlock a table and other accessor functions: